bgaster/rusty-space-invaders/README.md

 - [ ] End of game
    - [x] Functionality to reset game
    - [ ] Screen showing end of game text
-   - [ ] Timer to provide slide delay between end of game and new game/splash screen
+   - [x] Timer to provide delay between end of game and new game/splash screen
-- [ ] Levels
+- [x] Levels
    - [x] Next level functionality
-   - [ ] Timer to slightly delay next level starting
+   - [x] Timer to slightly delay next level starting
-- [ ] Sound
+- [x] Sound
    - [x] Sound effects for player, alien, and bullets
-   - [ ] Sound track
+   - [x] Sound track
       - [x] Ableton to generate 80, 100, 120, and so BPM loops for different speed of alien swarms
       - [x] Intergrate music into game
-      - [ ] Change music tempo when aliens die
+      - [x] Change music tempo when aliens die
 - [ ] Port to Raspberry Pi
    - [ ] Raylib backend
 - [x] Push to git hub